Everything you need to know about the best business bank accounts.

 2. Find a Bank

 Once you know what it is you want from a business bank account, identify the bank you want to use.
-Check whether the bank offers an account with the features that you need most.
+Check whether the bank offers an account with the features that you need most and that you meet the eligibility criteria.
+Some banks might ask that you've been trading for a set time or you meet a minimum turnover requirement.

 3. Check Costs